AlessandroBrusasco/A-computational-efficient-numerical-framework-for-modeling-fuel-cell-battery-powered-powertrain/README.md

 ## Requirements
 - MATLAB and Simulink (R2024a or later recommended)
-- Access to the password for protected files (request it via email: ale.brusasco@gmail.com)
+- Access to the password for protected files

 ---